Skip to content

 Lobby & Advocacy

-Access to health care is a human right and a strong health system is the cornerstone of a flourishing society.
+Access to health care is a human right, and a strong health system is a cornerstone of a flourishing society.
 That is why countries like the Netherlands are committed to advancing Universal Health Coverage.
-Without addressing gender inequalities, however, that dream cannot be achieved.
+However, that dream cannot be achieved without addressing gender inequalities.

 In this video, we explain why we need to talk about gender in global health policymaking: